-At an address to the Peter G. Peterson Fiscal Summit Tuesday, House Speaker John Boehner called on President Obama to “again meet the principle of cuts greater than the hike” on any agreement to a looming debt-limit increase, which is expected during the lame-duck session after the election.
+At an address to the Peter G. Peterson Fiscal Summit later today, House Speaker John Boehner will call on President Obama to "again meet the principle of cuts greater than the hike" on any agreement to a looming debt-limit increase, which is expected during the lame-duck session after the election.

-“When the time comes, I will again insist on my simple principle of cuts and reforms greater than the debt-limit increase,” Boehner, R-Ohio, said.
-“This is the only avenue I see right now to force the elected leadership of this country to solve our structural fiscal imbalance.
+"When the time comes, I will again insist on my simple principle of cuts and reforms greater than the debt-limit increase," Boehner, R-Ohio, will say, according to excerpts provided by his office.
+"This is the only avenue I see right now to force the elected leadership of this country to solve our structural fiscal imbalance.
 If that means we have to do a series of stop-gap measures, so be it.
-But that’s not the ideal.
-Let’s start solving the problem.
-We can make the bold cuts and reforms necessary to meet this principle, and we must.”
+But that's not the ideal.
+Let's start solving the problem.
+We can make the bold cuts and reforms necessary to meet this principle, and we must."

 The statutory debt-limit mandates how much money the federal government can borrow.
 When that cap maxes out, Congress must approve the president's request to raise the ceiling.
 The bickering over the last debt-limit increase dominated the fiscal debate on Capitol Hill for most of 2010.

 House Minority Whip Steny Hoyer, the No. 2 Democrat in the House, reacted by telling reporters that the dollar-for-dollar principle is "a simplistic characterization of the issue that confronts us," and he warned that Congress could "undermine the confidence in the United States by continuing this game on the debt limit."

 "We are buying more than we're paying for," Hoyer, D-Md., said this morning at his weekly pen-and-pad briefing.
 "The Republicans are good at buying and lousy at paying.
 They borrowed a lot of money.
 As a result, we owe a lot of money.
 The debt limit is about paying back that which we have already incurred."